darioizzo/dcgp/doc/sphinx/theory.rst

 The evolution of the genetic program can now be supported by using the information on the derivatives, hence enabling for the equivalent of back-propagation in Neural Networks.

-Furthermore, the fitness function itself can be defined in terms of the derivatives, allowing for additional tasks beyond simple regression, *e.g.*:
+Furthermore, the fitness function itself can be defined in terms of the derivatives.

-* solving differential equations,
+The applications of a dCGP are:

+* Symbolic Regression.
-* learning differential models,
+* Solving differential equations.
-* capturing conserved quantities in dynamical systems.
+* Search for conserved quantities in dynamical systems.

 .. _reference: